badafrog/badafrog.github.io/_posts/2021-12-02-Dicom-classifier.md

 ### Multi Processing

-At first, I just wrote the code and ran it(without multprocessing)<br/>
+At first, I just wrote the code and ran it(without multiprocessing)<br/>
 It was too slow.
 So I used multiprocessing.

 The following is the process using multiprocessing:

-1. set the number of processes.
+1. Set the number of processes.

 2. Assign tasks to each process according to the number of processes.